StevenMayher/432-2022/classes/class21/README.md

 1. ridge regression
 2. the LASSO (Least Absolute Shrinkage and Selection Operator) model

+My code for doing this work is largely out-of-date.
+It still works, but most people now use the `glmnet` package for this sort of work, and I will switch over next year.
+The references below all use something like `glmnet` to do the work.

 ## A Few References For Ridge Regression and the LASSO

 From the [Wikipedia page on the LASSO](https://en.wikipedia.org/wiki/Lasso_(statistics))